wouterverweirder/web-project-validator/README.md

 - css quality (using csslint)
 - file naming (use lowercase characters, no special characters, ...)
 - file resolving (get reports if referenced files cannot be found)
+- screenshots (phantomjs & firefox)

 ## Installation

+The validator runs on node 4.x.
+There are some additional dependencies:

 ### JDK